Graduate School Curricular Guidelines CG

 - The narrative rationale for the Graduate Certificate should include:

 - State whether the certificate will be offered in person, or if it will be offered 50% or more as a distance program (online or blended).
+Please note any program that is 50% or more online requires an MOU with OSOnline.

 - Explain whether students will begin and matriculate through the certificate as a cohort or self-paced.